 Details: Sept.
 23- 25, 2021 | Agnes Scott College

-Climate Crisis & Contemporary Culture: Beethoven – Pastoral and Tropic Ice
+Climate Crisis and Contemporary Culture: Beethoven – Pastoral and Tropic Ice

 Details: Sept.
 25, 2021 | Palmetta, Georgia

-Tune in for an ScIC-inspired session with the experts from PocketLab and Georgia Tech.
+Tune in for a Science Is Cool (ScIC)-inspired session with experts from PocketLab, Georgia Tech, and Spelman College.
 We’ll be chatting about:

 - The importance of the UrbanHeatATL project and how it’s contributing to climate change solutions.